The Hope Probe moves to an elliptical orbit to monitor the Deimos satellite.

 High accuracy

-Hessa Al-Matroushi said that the campaign to photograph the moon “Deimos” constitutes an important step, aiming to provide the international community with many observations and unprecedented scientific information about it, as the Hope probe collects a set of high-resolution images and data on the moon, which is irregular in shape. and filled with craters.
+Hessa Al-Matroushi said that the campaign to photograph the moon “Deimos” constitutes an important step, aiming to provide the international community with many observations and unprecedented scientific information regarding it, as the Hope probe collects a set of high-resolution images and data on the moon, which is irregular in shape. and filled with craters.

 And she added that the first flight towards “Deimos” began in late January and continues this February, with the probe approaching the lowest distance from the new moon, which supports the acquisition of the digital exploration camera, infrared spectrometer, and ultraviolet spectrometer.
 Capturing high-resolution images, observations and data on the Moon.